mgbrian/tradr/README.md

         - https://www.interactivebrokers.com/en/trading/ibgateway-stable.php
         - https://www.interactivebrokers.com/campus/ibkr-quant-news/interactive-brokers-gateway-install-setup/

+1. You can use `utils/test_setup.py` to verify connection settings.
+Edit it with your connection settings and run:

+    `source .requirements/bin/activate && python utils/test_setup.py`

 ### Running the app

 Skip to this step if all of the above steps have been completed before: